Hong Kong Visas

 2) Work Visa for Hong Kong

+To secure a work (employment) visa, you must have a sponsoring job.
+This company then handles your visa application.
 Furthermore, the sponsoring company has to prove to the embassy and the government that you hold the essential and necessary skills for the job in Hong Kong.
-Also, they would need to prove the reason why a foreigner is needed, and a local cannot fill this space.
+Additionally, they must prove why they need a foreigner and why a local cannot fill the role.
 For the Hong Kong work visas, the immigrant department would check the applicant’s job experience, education, and the other factors as well.

 The Hong Kong visas application for work is not submitted by you, but by your future employer.
 They would even need to provide the embassy with the confirmed offer of employment, and the evidence that the compensation package includes medical provisions, accommodation, and salary, along with the other advantages that are appropriate for the Hong Kong professionals.

-After the work visa document in Hong Kong has been submitted, it would take about 4 to 6 weeks for the visa to be processed.
+The Immigration Department processes Hong Kong work visas in about 4 to 6 weeks after submission.
 Then the prepared entry visa is provided to the employer who would then have to send it to you.
 As soon as you get your visa and even move to Hong Kong, you can apply for the residency Hong Kong visas for your children and spouse as well.

 Renewal of Work Visa in Hong Kong

-Another thing about the work Hong Kong visas is that they are only granted for the duration of your contract of employment, and usually for more than two years.
+Hong Kong grants work visas only for the duration of your employment contract, usually for more than two years.
 If the company wants to keep you for a longer time limit in their company, they would have to apply for the renewal, which is a quite straightforward process.

 The Hong Kong visas that you get for a job is not transferable from one company to another.
-In case you have resigned or have been fired, you would need to apply for another visa and begin the process all over again.
-Moreover, the sponsoring employer is required to let the Immigration Department know about it when you leave.
+If you resign or are fired, you must apply for a new visa and restart the process.
+Additionally, your sponsoring employer must inform the Immigration Department when you depart.
 The intra-company transfers are possible for those employees who have worked for over 12 months in any overseas office.

 In case you want to do some extra work out of the scope of the visa you got, you would need to apply for the permission for this additional employment.
 For this, you would have to submit the application form and the visa document in the Hong Kong Immigration Department along with your passport, ID card, a letter from your current work visa sponsor permitting for you to take up the work, and a description of the work contract you have.